zonemaster/zonemaster/docs/specifications/functional-tests/Behavior-TP/behavior05.md

 ### Inputs

-The domain to be tested.
-The domain should not be already delegated in the DNS.
+The domain to be tested with NS and IP addresses.
+It could be either a delegated or un delegated domain

 ### Ordered description of steps to be taken to execute the test case